paulsoumen76/FullThrottleLabTest/README.md

 Please follow the below steps in order to execute the operations.

-Prerequisite 1: Below mentioned list of softwares need to be installed in testing machine.
+Prerequisite 1: Below mentioned list of softwares need to be installed in testing machine to run partner.py file python 3.7.6 requests (by pip install requests)

 Prerequisite 2: Keep "partner.py" file in a folder.